litarusso/House-Pricing/README.md

 ## Results

 In the first stage of the project, the train dataset was cleaned and filtered for useful criteria, and saved as csv and xlsx files.
-Based on the updated data, ERD diagram and the a script to create tables were created in PostgreSQL, and committed to GitHub.
+Then, based on the updated data, an ERD diagram and a script to create tables were created in PostgreSQL, and committed to GitHub.

 ## Summary